BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 [Klaus Landsdorf][1]

-That is a whole new Node-RED package based on the node-opcua examples and the API documentation.
+That is a whole new Node-RED package started in 2017 based on the node-opcua v1.x and the API documentation.
 The old copyrights by Mika Karaila are just to honor his pioneer work in the years 2015/2016 for Node-RED and OPC UA.

 ### Important